Community Outreach & Service

 The church's outreach efforts align with their broader mission of reaching both neighbors and nations with the gospel.
 (Every Knee: The Vision Continues, 1:35) From the church's early days, it was established that they would "not exist for our own comfort but instead so that the nations could hear the good news of Jesus."
 This philosophy continues to drive their community engagement, viewing local outreach as an integral part of their global mission vision.

 The church's commitment to service reflects the biblical principle found in Acts 2:42-47, where the early church demonstrated care for one another and favor with their broader community.
-Through programs like the Big Giveaway and various campus partnerships, Grace Bible Church seeks to embody this same spirit of practical service and genuine community engagement.
+Through programs like the Big Giveaway, Backyard Bible Club, and various campus partnerships, Grace Bible Church seeks to embody this same spirit of practical service and genuine community engagement.